valdergallo/pyconst/README.md

 ## The Solution (Morning Sun)

 Yes, we working with Python.
-And now we can set the contants as one PyConst
+And now we can set the contants as one `Const`

 ```
-from pyconst import PyConst
+from pyconst import Const

-USER_PERMISSIONS = PyConst(
+USER_PERMISSIONS = Const(
     'Add User',
     'Update User'
 )